 As always, this chicken salad was part of my weekly meal prep.
 Each serving is one heaping cup (that’s a VERY generous portion of chicken salad!).
 I store mine in these meal prep containers from Ello – since they’re glass, I typically don’t have any issues with food spoiling.
 I swear it’s the glass!

-You can also store this in in a large mixing bowl, covered, in the fridge.
+You can also store this in in a large mixing bowl, covered, in the fridge, and portion out your servings as you go throughout the week.

 Cranberry Apple Pecan Chicken Salad